JoshWidrick/BAPC_Crawler/README.md

 1. Go to: https://www.reddit.com/prefs/apps/ and register a new application to the reddit API. remember the clientID, clientSecret
 2. Go to: https://www.mailgun.com/ and register for their free API
-3. Go to src/BAPC.py and fill out varibles with the information you got from the 2 websites you just registered on.
+3. Go to src/BAPC.py, edit the file and fill out varibles with the information you got from the 2 websites you just registered on.
+This can be done at the top of BAPC.py inside __init__
-Lines in question are (Line 43-45) for Reddit API info and (Line 94-97) for MailGun API info
 4. pip install praw
 5. Set up search criteria by editing src/parts.json (see below on how to set this up)